Mixiaoxiao/PathScroller/README.md

 PathScroller
 ===============

-A Scroller that can compute the "value - time" by a Path that extends from Point(0, ±infinite) to (1, ±infinite).
+A Scroller that can compute the "value - time" by a `Path` that extends from Point(0, ±infinite) to (1, ±infinite).
-The x coordinate along the <code>Path</code> is the "time" and the y coordinate is the "value".
+The x coordinate along the `Path` is the "time" and the y coordinate is the "value".
 Aim to make a complex-velocity scroll effect.
 The core idea is from android.support.v4.view.animation.PathInterpolatorCompat.